ducbet/pyanhmi/README.md

   except InvalidDatatype as e:
     assert e == InvalidDatatype(expects=str, data=10000)
 ```
-- Casting mode: Automatically cast types as defined in the class
+- Use "CASTING" mode: Automatically cast input data to the types defined in the class
 ```
   Config.MODE = CastingMode.CASTING
   db_1_users = {